AcunatomyConditionsSciatica

 Common questions about sciatica treatment.

 Yes.
-Even when a disc herniation is confirmed on imaging, the pain is amplified — or in some cases primarily caused — by trigger points in the piriformis, gluteus minimus, and lumbar paraspinals.
-These muscles compress or mimic sciatic nerve irritation.
-Acupuncture calms the nerve inflammation and regulates pain signaling, while dry needling releases the muscular compression.
-Many patients with confirmed herniations find significant relief through this approach.
+Even with a confirmed herniation, trigger points in the piriformis, gluteus minimus, and low back muscles often account for much of the pain.
+Acupuncture calms the nerve inflammation; dry needling releases the muscular compression.
+Many patients with confirmed herniations find significant relief.

-Intermittent sciatica usually means the nerve isn’t constantly compressed — the irritation is triggered by specific positions, movements, or muscle tension patterns.
-That’s actually a good prognostic sign.
-It means the dysfunction is largely muscular and positional, which responds well to treatment.
-The risk of leaving it untreated is that each flare reinforces the pattern, and over time the episodes become more frequent and harder to resolve.
+No. It’s a good sign.
+Intermittent sciatica means the nerve isn’t constantly compressed; the irritation is triggered by specific positions and muscle tension, which usually means the problem is muscular and responds well to treatment.
+The risk of waiting is that each flare reinforces the pattern, and episodes become more frequent and harder to resolve.

 Acute sciatica that’s been present for weeks typically shows meaningful improvement within 2–3 visits.
-Chronic sciatica that’s been recurring for months or years takes longer because the compensation patterns are deeper — but most patients still notice a shift in the first few sessions.
-The goal is to reduce the nerve irritation first, then systematically clear the muscular dysfunction that perpetuates it.
+Chronic sciatica that’s been recurring for months or years takes longer because the compensation patterns are deeper, but most patients still notice a shift in the first few sessions.

 A typical treatment timeline.